markongithub/gtfstk/README.rst

 Comments
 ------------
-Constructive comments are welcome and are best filed in this repositoriy's issue section with an appropriate label, e.g. 'enhancement'.
+Constructive comments are welcome and are best filed in this repository's issue section with an appropriate label, e.g. 'enhancement'.